arfst23/ServicePoint/README.md

   - `-r`: reverse
   - `-x`: use service point display emulator
   - `-s`: send to service point display
+  - `-w`: wait for button press to terminate
   - `-23`: time in seconds to run

 ### Files